The Art of Musicking – Interacting With MusicGuitarSpotting

 Every guitarist will tell you to interpret the song through your own personality, and develop your own style.
 You don’t need to play every song note for note.
 Just get started and practice until it sounds good to you.

-Adding more music to your life will make you happier and healthier.
+Adding more music to your life will only make you happier and healthier.

 Now go do some musicking!